jmgoode/registration_system/README.md

 - year (e.g., 2017)
 - quarter (e.g., FALL)

 Behavior
 - _register_students_ : Takes an arbitrary number of instances of the student class and adds the students to the course.
 - _get_students_ : Returns a list of instances of the Student class representing those that have registered for the course.
 - _submit_grade_ : Takes an instance of the student class OR a student username and a letter grade (e.g., A+, A, A-, B+, B, B-, …) and sets the student's letter grade for the course.
 If the grade has already been set, this operation overwrites the existing grade.
 - _get_grade_ : Takes an instance of the student class OR a student username and returns the student's letter grade.

-Jason Goode
-Institution
+#### Institution
 A class representing a university (e.g., University of Chicago).

 Attributes
-• name
+- name (e.g. University of Chicago)
-• domain
+- domain (e.g. `@uchicago.edu`)

 Behavior
-• list_students : Return a list of all students enrolled.
+- _list_students_ : Return a list of all students enrolled.
-• enroll_student : Accept an instance of the Student class and adds it.
+- _enroll_student_ : Accept an instance of the Student class and adds it.
-• list_instructors : Return a list of all instructors employed at the university.
+- _list_instructors_ : Return a list of all instructors employed at the university.
-• hire_instructor : Accept an instance of the instructor class and add it.
+- _hire_instructor_ : Accept an instance of the instructor class and add it.
-• list_course_catalog: Return a list of all courses available at the university.
+- _list_course_catalog_: Return a list of all courses available at the university.
-• list_course_schedule : Given a year and quarter, return a list of course offerings in the specified time period.
+- _list_course_schedule_ : Given a year and quarter, return a list of course offerings in the specified time period.
 Optionally accept a department name argument.
 If the department name argument is given, filter the results list to exclude course offerings from any other department.
-• add_course : Adds an instance of the Course class to the university's course catalog.
+- _add_course_ : Adds an instance of the Course class to the university's course catalog.
-• add_course_offering : Takes an instance of the Course class and adds it to the university's course schedule.
+- _add_course_offering_ : Takes an instance of the Course class and adds it to the university's course schedule.

-Person
+#### Person
 A class representing the people involved with the university.

 Attributes
 • last_name
 • first_name